-Trello pricing: Free → $17.50/month
+Trello pricing: Free → paid plans start at $17.50/month

 4. Google Tasks - for Google user planners

 Google Tasks is a mobile-first, bare-bones planner app for Google Workspace users that’s designed to help you create and manage a to-do list on the go.
-Google Tasks is particularly useful for coordinating to-do lists among heavy email users as you can manage and create tasks right from Gmail.
+Google Tasks is particularly useful for coordinating to-do lists among heavy email users, as you can manage and create tasks right from Gmail.

-Google Tasks pricing: Free (with Google account)
+Google Tasks pricing: Free (with a Google account)